Swiss students join global climate strike demonstrations

-Several Swiss cities on Friday play host to a coordinated climate strike by students, who are demonstrating against perceived inaction on global warming.
-Millions of young people are expected to take part in similar strikes in an array of countries around the world this weekend.
+Several Swiss cities on Friday played host to a coordinated climate strike by students, who were demonstrating against perceived inaction on global warming.
+Millions of young people will take part in similar strikes in an array of countries around the world this weekend.

-At least 30 towns and citiesexternal link across Switzerland saw young people empty out of schools to send their message to politicians and business leaders. swissinfo.ch will be following parts of the demonstration in Bern live at various points and speaking to some of the people involved.
+At least 30 towns and citiesexternal link across Switzerland saw young people empty out of schools to send their message to politicians and business leaders.

 strike